 The Astronomical Clock – perhaps Prague’s most iconic structure, is curious not so much because of the procession of the 12 apostles that was considered one of the wonders of the world in the Middle Ages, but because of the dials that represent the most ‘cutting edge’ understanding of time and universe at the time the clock was built – 606 years ago.

 Talking about time and universe, an interesting place to have dinner in the Old Town is Café Louvre .
 Not only is it a century old, it also used to be one of Einstein’s favourite coffee spots during his professorship at Prague University.

 It’s best to start explorations of Prague at dawn when the streets are largely empty and it is possible to have the city to yourself.
 As an added bonus, watching the sun rise over the domes and spires of the old city adds an element of romance to the day.
-The only possible downside to an early start in winter is the frosty temperature.
+The only possible downside to an early start in winter is the frosty temperature (More on visiting Prague in winter).
 Thankfully, drinking of hot wine is encouraged in Prague from about 9am onward.

 The Lesser town on the other side of Charles Bridge is the most historic spot in Prague, having been settled in the 8th century.
 It is packed with little shops and restaurants nestled between grand embassies and castle-like estates.

 Nerudova Street that leads all the way up to Prague Castle has retained its Baroque appearance and most of the houses still bear their signs that were used as ‘addresses’ before house numbers were introduced.

 According to Time magazine, Prague Castle is roughly the size of 7 (!!) football fields, which makes it one of the biggest ancient castles in the world.
 I am not sure how many football fields are supposed to fit in an average medieval castle, but Prague Castle is immense.
 It contains churches, gardens, alleyways, royal residences, torture chambers and tradesmen quarters.